-527 They can be especially productive in comparison to other configurations in areas where the 528 space available for measurements is limited.
+They can be especially productive in comparison to other configurations in areas where the space available for measurements is limited.

-The time required for measurements with the $\gamma(m){11n}$ configuration is moreover less than that of the traditional configurations, because disregarding from the γm{112} configuration they contain less data points, than the traditional configurations.
-The combined application of different $\gamma(m){11n}$ configurations is rather economic and it can highly improve the efficiency of the measurements.
+The time required for measurements with the $\gamma(m){11n}$ configuration is moreover less than that of the traditional configurations because disregarding from the γm{112} configuration they contain less data points than the traditional configurations.
+The combined application of different $\gamma(m){11n}$ configurations is rather economic, and it can highly improve the efficiency of the measurements.
 A combination with traditional array results or with results of other geophysical measurements can also make it very straightforward to get the best possible interpretation.

-535 We think on the basis of the presented investigations that the $\gamma(m){11n}$ configurations might give 536 significant contribution to the geoelectric method.
-Their further study is therefore highly 537 recommended.
+We think, based on the presented investigations, that the $\gamma(m){11n}$ configurations might give significant contribution to the geoelectric method.
+Their further study is therefore highly recommended.